ShrewdVan/ME433-Advanced-Mechatronics/README.md

 The Assignment 11 is to emulate the pico board to be a mouse.
 By sending the hid-mouse report to the pc, we can control the cursor by hitting the button, control its speed or acceleration, even change the mode of the cursor's movement.

+The Assignment 12 is to get to know how a camera work, including row synch and frame synch with bunch of interrupt and flag control.
+Take the data from camera, send to pico, then send to PC and finally processed by python to see the image.

+The Assignment 13 is to play with the Imu unit.
+There are 2 parts of the assignment, (1) Display the board movement by drawing the line to the direction it tilts (2) Combine the Imu unit with the Mouse, make a special mouse which can be controlled by tilting the board with 2 buttons acting as the left and right click button.

 The content will be implemented as the course processes.